Krozo-0w0/Krozo-0W0/README.md

 <div align="center"> <h3> ☘️ Hello Everyone ☘️ </h3> <br>

 ## About me
-My name is Ford Chung, and I am currently pursuing a degree in Computer Science, Majoring in Network and Information Security at De La Salle University Manila.
-I am a meticulous and diligent student, and I will ensure that projects are finished on time and working perfectly.
+Hi everyone, I'm Krozo, and I am a meticulous and diligent student.
+I will ensure that projects are finished on time and working perfectly.
 Although I may not be a fast learner, I compensate for it by working hard and paying attention to detail.
 I believe that being nervous and overthinking can be beneficial traits, as they reflect a careful and thorough approach to tasks.
 I am deeply immersed in programming, using my analytical prowess to solve different problems.
 I feel fulfilled and satisfied when I solve problems and accomplish tasks.
 It's a pleasure to meet you.

 </div>